Marco-Santoni/Marco-Santoni.github.io-src/content/the_role_of_the_data_analyst.md

 ![Explanatory data analysis chart]({static}/images/surgery_data_explanatory_small.png)

 The chart now has a clear message that is stated in the title and is fully described in the text next to the actual plot.
 The new chart looks clean because any visual component that is not useful to grab the chosen message is either hidden or grayed out.
 The data analyst in this case has focused on explaining why 2019 was a success rather than showing plain data.
 That's why the bars of the `<=24` stays are highlighted in black, while, in contrast, the remaining bars are grayed out.
 The choice of colors captures the attention of the reader on the patterns and on the signal, rather than on the data itself.

+## Looking forward

+This article is mainly inspired by Knaflic's book and by my experience on interacting with stakeholders over the last years.
+I haven't done a research of the literature on the topic, so please consider this article as a set of opinionated recommendations on how a data scientist could maximize his/her impact when working on data mining activities.
+Agreeing with this approach means that a data scientist should invest more energy on

+- know the business of the company she/he works at and the market where it competes -